mbkde/pbc/README.md

 Note: you will need to specify which mvn to use: `export ATLAS_MVN=$(which mvn)`.
 It may be handy to add this to your bash profile: `echo export ATLAS_MVN=$(which mvn) >> ~/.zshrc` so that you do not need to repeat this step each time.
+This is only a workaround until [ATLASSDK-197](https://ecosystem.atlassian.net/browse/ATLASSDK-197) is implemented

 ## CheckStyle
 As part of the pipeline associated with this repo a checkstyle test is run.